usnistgov/dioptra/cookiecutter-templates/cookiecutter-dioptra-deployment/{{cookiecutter.__project_slug}}/README.md

             --enable-nginx-ssl: Enable the SSL-enabled configuration settings for nginx image
             --enable-postgres-ssl: Enable the SSL-enabled configuration settings for postgres image
-            --branch: The Dioptra GitHub branch to use when syncing the built-in task plugins and the frontend files (default: 'main')
+            --branch: The Dioptra GitHub branch to use when syncing the frontend files (default: 'main')
             --python: Command for invoking the Python interpreter.
 Must be Python 3.11 or greater, and the jinja2 package must be installed.
                       (default: 'python')